Characters: Fafner in the Azure: Dead Aggressor

 - Red Shirt: Pretty much anybody piloting the U.N.'s mass produced Fafner, the Gnosis-type.

-New U.N. pilot of the Fafner Babylon-type.
+New U.N. pilot of the Fafner Babylon Model.
 Eventually becomes an inhabitant of Tatsuymiya Island under the care of Yoko and pilots Sakura's Mark Drei near the end of the series.
 Is officially adopted by Yoko by the time of Heaven and Earth.
 Starts out still piloting the Mark Drei before becoming the first pilot of the new Mark Dreizehn.

 - The Big Girl: In the movie.

 - Cannot Spit It Out: Near the end, she starts developing feelings for Kazuki, which both Sakura and Michio figure out.
 Because of her upbringing and lack of social skills, she has no idea how to talk to him.
 As of the movie, it remains unresolved.
+This leads to a heartbreaking moment in Exodus where she still can't spit it out when as Kazuki departs on what appears to be a suicide mission.

 - Death Seeker: Was relieved at the concept of being killed as part of a suicide order by the New U.N. to destroy Tatsumiya Island.